19hours/sg-statutes/Acts/Education Endowment and Savings Schemes Act.md

 (a) for the provision of grants to any educational institution prescribed for the purposes of this paragraph, to enable it to enhance its quality of teaching;

-(b) for the provision of scholarships to full-time pupils at any educational institution prescribed for the purposes of this paragraph;
+(b) for the provision of scholarships to full-time students at any educational institution prescribed for the purposes of this paragraph;

+[Act 33 of 2014 wef 10/11/2014]

 (c) for the provision of contributions and additional income to the Edusave Pupils Fund;